 At the highest institutional level, the DI is governed by a Board of Trustees (BoT).
-It appoints the DI president and, on the recommendation of the president, the vice president for academic affairs (provost) and the vice president for administration.
-The DI president appoints the dean for each school.
+It appoints the DI president and, on the recommendation of the president, the vice president for academic affairs (provost) and the executive director of administration and finance.
+The DI president appoints the dean for each school, and the dean of students’ affairs.

-The academic and administrative affairs of the DI are governed by the Doha Institute Council, the highest executive body, and the Faculty Assembly, the highest faculty representative and consultative council; both councils are chaired by the president.
-At the level of the School, mechanisms are in place to encourage autonomous governance.
+The academic and administrative affairs of the DI are governed by the Doha Institute Council, the highest executive body, chaired by the president.
+At the level of the school, mechanisms are in place to encourage autonomous governance.

 Guided by the authority conferred on it by the Institutional Bylaws, the BoT establishes policies for its internal operations, and elects from among its membership standing committees with specific mandates to assist in carrying out its duties.